PoisonNinja/quark/doc/arch/x86_64/syscall.md

 * Pass in the parameters to the system call as you would for a regular x86_64 function (RDI, RSI, RDX, RCX, R8), substituting RDX for RCX
 * Use `syscall`
 * Return

+## System call numbers
+The list of system call numbers can be found in `include/proc/syscall.h` in the Quark kernel source code or in the header `sys/syscall_num.h`.

+The system calls are defined using macros, so it's often more portable to use SYS_READ instead of 0.